An aerial photograph of Camp Griffiss in Bushy Park during the Second World War

 And so much of it was planned right here...

 Welcome to our series Operation Bushy Park.
-From here, you'll be able to navigate to the six blogs in this series, which cover everything you need to know about Bushy Park's wartime past - from the arrival of the Americans and their interactions with local residents, to General Eisenhower's military planning that took place right here in the park.
+From here, you'll be able to navigate to the six blogs in this series, which cover everything you need to know about Bushy Park's wartime past - from the arrival of the Americans and their interactions with local residents, to General Eisenhower's planning for the D-Day landings organised in Bushy Park.

 • Brick buildings in Camp Griffiss, Bushy Park